-Have the children explore the concept of feelings.
+Children explore the concept of feelings.
 Feelings like happy, excited and glad let us know that we are safe.

-Display the Safe Feelings poster (resource included).
+Display Safe Feelings poster (resource included).
 Ask the children to turn to the person next to them and show them their safe feeling.
 Display Unsafe Feelings poster (resource included).
 Ask the children to turn to the person next to them and show them their unsafe feeling.